oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 connections.
 To this end, AS MUST NOT allow redirect URIs that use the `http` scheme except for native clients that use Loopback Interface Redirection as described in [@!RFC8252], Section 7.3.

+Authorization servers MUST take precautions to prevent phishing attacks via redirection as described in (#phishing_via_as).